Navigation Home - AA-Fishing Lakes Fish

 Locating Schools Of Crappie In North Carolina

 Generally speaking, warm-water lakes with submerged brush create the ideal environment for crappie.
-In North Carolina, Jordan Lake, Kerr Lake and Harris Lake are among the list of best opportunities for having great crappie holes.
+In North Carolina, Jordan Lake, Kerr Lake and Harris Lake are among the list of best opportunities for finding great crappie fishing.
 Other lakes in the state also have nice populations of crappie.
 Using a fish finder is the best way to locate crappie.
-They tend to be school up near brush (or other cover), and tend to stack vertically on the fish finder screen.
+They tend to be school up near brush (or other cover), and tend to stack vertically on the fish finder.
 Without a fish finder, use the old-fashion method of trial and error in areas with submerged brush.

 Spring emerges as the prime season for crappie enthusiasts in North Carolina, as these cunning fish engage in their annual spawning runs.
-During this time, they exhibit heightened activity levels, making them more susceptible to angling efforts.
-Crappies are particularly fond of cover, seeking refuge among submerged brush, stumps, or artificial structures.
-These structures provide shelter and ambush points, making them ideal hunting grounds for crappie anglers.
+During this time, they exhibit heightened activity levels, making them more susceptible to anglers.

 Top Crappie Fishing Techniques